USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch06_req_lib.md

 The Message Passing Interface (MPI) is a standard library specification for message passing, or intra-software communication, on both massively parallel computing hardware and workstation clusters.
 There are different open source MPI libraries available that work well with CMAQ.

+- MPICH is a high performance and widely portable implementation of the Message Passing Interface (MPI) standard.
 - [MVAPICH2](http://mvapich.cse.ohio-state.edu) is a portable implementation of MPI that is available from Ohio State University.
 - [OpenMPI](https://www.open-mpi.org) is an open-source MPI implementation that is developed and maintained by a consortium of academic, research, and industry partners.
 References for Chapter 6: Required Libraries
 ------------------------------------------
 Coats, C., 2005: The EDSS/Models-3 I/O API.
 Available online at the [I/O API website](https://www.cmascenter.org/ioapi)